Shaping Fashion at MoMA

 At midday on a Thursday in November, when Fisher led a tour of the show, the spacious rooms were bustling with visitors of all ages and in all styles of dress.
 Two meticulously clad women chatted about the neckline of a Diane von Furstenberg wrap dress.
 A young man in a red and black plaid shirt asked his friend to snap a photo of him next to a display of a nearly identical 1980s plaid flannel shirt by Woolrich — a look that has moved from leisure and work wear into high-end fashion.

-Fisher conveyed a quiet confidence and youthful energy.
-Words like “fashion lexicon” and “typology” flowed out in warm tones as she described her show.
+Fisher conveyed a quiet confidence and youthful energy as she walked through and described her exhibit.
+Words like “fashion lexicon” and “typology” flowed out in warm tones.
 Since moving to the United States from Glasgow 13 years ago, she has maintained a soft but distinct Scottish accent.

 Among Fisher’s favorite items are ones that imply, either subtly or blatantly, a blend of rebellion and solidarity.
 They include a 1968 dashiki introduced by the New York-based design company New Breed Ltd. as a symbol of the black power movement and pan-Africanism.
 “It seemed to be a really amazing moment of fashion really being part of the conversation,” Fisher said.